 “I hope that I will continue to be a source of inspiration for children with hydrocephalus and their families.”

 Special thanks to Lisa and Erik Chamberlain of Rokton, Illinios, for providing support of this scholarship.

-Nicholas is an Eagle Scout, member of the Order of Arrow National Honor Society of Boy Scouts, member of the National Beta Club and served as a Junior Marshall.
+Nicholas is an Eagle Scout, a member of the Order of Arrow National Honor Society of Boy Scouts, a member of the National Beta Club, and served as a Junior Marshall.
 He has participated in athletics such as cross-country, golf, and lacrosse.

 “I am more than my disability, disease, or circumstances and will not let my diagnosis define me.
 I am determined to push my limitations by trying various activities that challenge my physical and mental limits.
 In doing so, I focus on what I can accomplish instead of focusing on my limitations.”

 Sarah has applied to the Augie Access Program at Augustana University.
 This unique program is designed to help students with disabilities.
 The program teaches students life skills, explore career options, learn how to live independently, and transition from college into adulthood.
 After completing the Augie Access Program, Sarah will continue her education to obtain her Bachelor’s Degree.
 Her dream is to become a teacher, police officer, or a federal agent.